Alfresco/docs-alfresco/saml-module/latest/config/alfresco.md

 ### Configure Alfresco Share using the `alfresco-global.properties` file

-Administrators can enable and configure SAML SSO authentication for Share using the `alfresco-global.properties` file and a combination of subsystem properties files.
+Administrators can enable and configure SAML authentication for Share using the `alfresco-global.properties` file and a combination of subsystem properties files.

 The SAML module uses subsystems to control, configure, and extend the service providers that are supported, therefore it is recommended to use this approach when configuring the subsystems.
 The SAML subsystems can be configured like any other Alfresco subsystem.
 For more information, see [Extension classpath](LINK).